thomlink/clearscore-tt/readme.md

+"a short README outlining how youʼve designed your service and how youʼd intend to deploy it"

 Disclaimer: Read [Design](#Design) section for explanation on how I designed the application and the intentions for deployment.

 The rest of this file is primarily for personal breaking down of the task, however it could still be of some use to the assessors.

 ---
 ## Task Breakdown (For personal use)